gelpkmar/IRR-Recommender/README.md

     - Mean Squared Error (MSE): 2.08
     - Root Mean Squared Error (RMSE): 1.44

-Judging from the above results, it seems that the simple genre-based method is the most reliable and correct.
+Judging from the above results, it seems that the simple genre-based method is the most reliable and correct compared to the other methods.
 It seems that adding additional information, such as movie summary, cast, and director doesn't improve similarity ratings, but rather the opposite.
 This could have multiple causes, and would have to be analyzed / improved further.

 Out of curiosity and for further evaluation a model-based method was implemented (see `method_x_model_based.py`).
 In this example, scikit-learns `RandomForestRegressor` model was used to evaluate the performance with the following outcome:
 - Mean Absolute Error (MAE): 0.82
 - Mean Squared Error (RMSE): 1.06
 - Root Mean Squared Error (RMSE): 1.03

-To conclude,
+The model-based solution therefore also possesses a considerable error rate.

 ## 4 Known Bugs
 ### 4.1 Method 2
-When running method 2 on the whole test set defined in `test.csv`, an error is thrown at item 9420/9430: `ValueError: Input contains NaN.`
+When running method 2 on the whole test set defined in `test.csv`, an error is thrown at item 9420/9430: `ValueError: Input contains NaN.`.
+A solution was not found within the timeline of this project.